quietsy/heimdall-monitor/README.md

 1. OPTIONAL - For docker stats:
     1. Move stats.sh to the host
     1. Edit stats.sh and fix the path to the /`<path of heimdall config>`/monitor/libs/data/stats folder
-    1. Run chmod +x stats.sh
     1. Create a cron job to execute stats.sh once a minute

 ## Uninstall
-1. Remove the environment variables from the docker compose
+1. Remove the added environment variables from the docker compose
 1. Remove stats.sh and the cron job from the host
 1. In heimdall's config folder:
     1. Remove the monitor folder